-This guide provides information that you can use to plan for the installation of an IBM Db2 Advanced Enterprise Server Edition (AESE) for Linux, UNIX, and Windows (IBM Db2) system that supports SAP applications on the Google Cloud Platform (GCP).
+This guide provides information that you can use to plan for the installation of an IBM Db2 Advanced Enterprise Server Edition (AESE) (IBM Db2) system that supports SAP applications on Google Cloud Platform (GCP).

 To deploy IBM Db2 with SAP products on GCP, see the IBM Db2 Deployment Guide.

 For links to more information from SAP about IBM Db2, see SAP on IBM Db2 for Linux, UNIX, and Windows.

 For more information about the products that SAP certifies to run on GCP, including IBM Db2, see SAP Note 2456432: SAP Applications on Google Cloud Platform: Supported Products and Google VM types.